jpitagc/VOS-E-SAM/README.md

 ### Use python notebooks to start

-Notebooks to run tests on each dataset are provideded
+Notebooks to run tests on each dataset are provided

+All test runners will create a './results' folder or store in a existing one.

 [DAVIS](./run_davis_test.ipynb)